It’s been seven years since I set up a dating profile on a niche site – an online service that yielded two dates, and that was it.

 Here’s the dilemma.
 First, I have no way to respond and say “I’m in a relationship but thank you for your interest.”
 That would be the polite thing to do, and this service is big on polite interactions, which is one of the reasons I joined in the first place.

-Second, “single” feels like a dagger, an accusation, a label that sums you up and sets you aside – at least, when you hit a certain age and your gender is female.
+Second, “single” feels like a dagger, an accusation, a label that sums you up and sends you packing – at least, when you hit a certain age and your gender is female.

 Online Dating Detritus

 I think about the trail of profiles scattered all over the Internet – bits and pieces of peoples’ lives, the love-starved detritus of so many expectations.
-So much loneliness.
+And so much loneliness.

 I think about how lousy it feels to be dangling on the end of an unanswered question – or text, or email, as is now so often the case.

-Then again, aren’t we inured to exactly that behavior – thanks to the Internet?
+Then again, aren’t we accustomed to exactly that behavior – thanks to the Internet?
 Aren’t we bombarded with communications of all sorts, without the bandwidth to get to everything important?

-And I find myself pondering (and fuming over) the term “single.”
-How charged a label it truly is.
-I wonder if it’s asked more often of women, as a mechanism for sizing them up less than fixing them up.
+Picture me ponderous… fretting and fuming over the term “single.”
+Chewing over how charged a label it truly is.
+Wondering if it’s asked more often of women, as a mechanism for sizing them up – not fixing them up.